 1. Admire Gulf Of Poets:

 Lerici is on the Gulf of Poets and is stunning rain or shine.
-From Lerici you can even see as far as Portovenere on the other side.
-This is a gorgeous and unmissable sight.
-Lerici reminds me a little of the city of Trieste because it too is on a small hill overlooking the sea.
+From the town you can even see as far as Portovenere on the other side, a gorgeous and unmissable sight.
+Lerici reminds me a little of the city of Trieste because it also overlooks the sea.

 2. Visit Castello di Lerici: